sodadata/docs/soda/integrate-webhooks.md

 ---
 layout: default
-title: Integrate using webhooks
+title: Integrate webhooks with Soda
-description: Configure webhooks to connect Soda Cloud to any number of third-party service providers.
+description: Configure webhooks to connect Soda to any number of third-party service providers.
 parent: Integrate
 ---

-# Integrate webhooks with Soda Cloud
+# Integrate webhooks with Soda
 <!--Linked to UI, access Shlink-->
 *Last modified on {% last_modified_at %}*